jameszangari/idm231/README.md

-## final project | idm231-jcz42
+## final project // idm231-jcz42

-This is a web page based "Rick and Morty" zodiac based upon the Zodiac Algorithm.
+### Which "Rick and Morty" character are you?
+##### Chosen by zodiac sign based upon the Zodiac Algorithm.

-- Users can enter any valid birth date.
-The application will compute the correct response according to the western zodiac system for that date.
+- Users can enter any valid birth date and the application will compute the correct response, according to the western zodiac system for that date.
-- The character for your sign will appear and play a unique sound.
+- The character relating to your sign will appear and play a unique sound relating to that particular character.
-- Users can go back to the selection page and re-enter any valid birth date.
-The application will re-compute the correct response.
+- Users can go back a page and re-enter any valid birth date and the application will re-compute the correct response.